greenhamsam/fresh-jekyll/_posts/2017-06-16-good-funds.md

 Don't get too excited about those interest rates from Absa and Standard Bank - they have different interest tiers depending on how much money you have saved, and those are the maximums, often requiring you to have a few million in the account.

+Technically that FNB Money Maximiser is a money market fund, but you interact with it like a savings account.

-## Looking for a money market fund because your savings have gotten huge?
+## Looking for a money market fund because your short-term savings have gotten huge?

 | Provider | Fund name | Link | TER | Minimum amount (monthly) | Annualised return (10 yrs) |
 |----------------|---------------------|-----------------|----------------|-----------|-------------|